 An area of confusion that often comes up after a Louisiana hurricane involves just how the insurance company covers this type of damage.

 Insurance companies do not write “hurricane insurance” policies.
 No such thing exists.
-Instead, the typical home or business property policy covers many of the different types of damage that occur after a hurricane goes through the area.
-Here are some common types of damage from a hurricane and the way the insurance company often will handle them.
+Instead, the typical home or business property policy covers many types of damage that can occur after a hurricane passes through the area.
+Here are some common types of storm damage and how insurance companies often handle them.

 Wind Damage

 Nearly all insurance policies for property will cover wind damage from a hurricane.
-This is a highly common type of damage, as hurricanes bring strong winds that can last for hours.
+Many people experience this type of damage, as hurricanes bring strong winds that can last for hours.

 Wind can cause various damages for homeowners and business owners, including: